Zyabridos/taskManager/README.md

 make install
 ```

-This will run `npm ci` to install dependencies.
+This will run `npm install` to install dependencies.

 ## Building the Project